Best CBD – Editor’s Pick 🏆

 The article went on to explain how American use of cannabis goes back to our country’s founding fathers as well.
 In fact, George Washington himself grew hemp at his plantation estate and the location of his burial, Mount Vernon.

-According to Medical News Today, the body has two cannabinoid receptors: CB1 and CB2.
+According to Medical News Today, the body’s endocannabinoid system has two cannabinoid receptors: CB1 and CB2.

 Tetrahydrocannabinol, or THC, attaches to the CB1 receptors, which explains why smoking or otherwise ingesting marijuana affects users on a cognitive level.

-However, CBD impacts the CB2 receptors instead.
+However, CBD impacts the CB2 receptors.
 And it does so indirectly, not by attaching to the CB2 receptor, but by enticing the body to make more of its own cannabinoids.
 This creates a positive effect on the body’s pain and inflammation responses.

-Many studies have been conducted on CBD and found that this compound offers individuals diagnosed with RA many potential benefits.
+Many studies have been conducted on CBD and found that this compound offers individuals diagnosed with arthritis several potential benefits.

 CBD oil has been found to relieve other chronic pains as well.
-Research published in Therapeutics and Clinical Risk Management indicates that cannabinoids have been helpful with easing pain for individuals diagnosed with conditions such as multiple sclerosis and cancer.
+For instance, research published in Therapeutics and Clinical Risk Management indicates that cannabinoids have been helpful with easing pain for individuals diagnosed with conditions such as multiple sclerosis and cancer.

 Other studies have reported positive effects for individuals taking CBD to ease their fibromyalgia pain, many of whom only experienced mild side effects from this chemical compound, such as dry mouth, drowsiness, and dizziness.